Cyphrme/Coze/README.md

 case sensitive, must be valid JSON, and must contain unique field names.
 Coze **reserved fields** must be used according to Coze.
 Applications are permitted to use additional fields as desired.
-All reserved fields are optional, but omitting standard fields may limit compatibility among Coze supporting applications.
+All reserved fields are optional, but omitting standard fields may limit compatibility among applications.
 Binary values are encoded as RFC 4648 base64 URI with padding omitted.
 The Coze objects `pay`, `key`, and `coze` have respective reserved fields.

 #### All Coze Reserved Field Names
 ![Coze Reserved Fields](docs/img/coze_reserved_fields.png)